QubesOS/qubes-core-admin/doc/qvm-tools/qvm-service.rst

 qubes-network
     Default: enabled only in NetVM and ProxyVM

     Expose network for other VMs.
-This includes enabling network forwardnig, MASQUERADE, DNS redirection and basic firewall.
+This includes enabling network forwarding, MASQUERADE, DNS redirection and basic firewall.

 qubes-netwatcher
     Default: enabled only in ProxyVM